 I would add that it is best to spread carbohydrate intake out over the day rather than eat it all in one sitting.
 It is also best to avoid refined carbohydrates (sugar, syrups, flour, fruit juice, etc) to minimize risk of blood sugar spikes.
 I recommend you start with a maximum of 10 grams of carbohydrate three times per day and adjust up or down from there.
 Cancer nutrition expert Patricia Daly recommends that cancer patients keep carbohydrate to no more than 12 grams per day.

-Some people eat a so-called "carnivore" diet (including myself at the time of this writing), which is a plant-free diet.
+Some people eat a so-called "carnivore" diet, which is a plant-free diet.
 This diet contains the least amount of carbohydrate possible and is sometimes also called a "zero-carb" or "ZC" diet.
 If you're curious to learn more about this option, please see my post The Carnivore Diet for Mental Health?

 How much protein can you have on a ketogenic diet?